Preschool Letter A | Free hands-on printable activities

 Here he is doing a Beginning Sounds worksheet using stamps.
 He is not a fan of coloring in.

-Another letter identification worksheet; an alphabet maze this time.
+We started Day 3 with a letter identification worksheet; an alphabet maze this time.
 He wanted to use stickers to cover all the Aa’s… Now, the worksheet asks for him to go in an A-a-A-a pattern from one side to the other – he didn’t, just randomly covered each letter as he found it.
+A beginning sounds cut and paste practice worksheet.

 Q-Tip Letter A to practice a bit more on his fine motor skills.
 As far as Filip is concerned, anything you do with paint is fun.